This picture reminded me of something that happened early on in my radio career:

 When this was noticed, then General Manager, John Kelly, tactfully approached the property owner and asked if the radio station could cut the “popular” trees down.
 Of course, the property owner wanted much money to do this.
-There was many telephone calls and discussions on how to kill the “popular” trees and other, not so ethical solutions to this growing problem.
+There were many telephone calls and discussions on how to kill the “popular” trees and other, not-so-ethical solutions to this growing problem.
 Finally, it was decided that it would be simple and less expensive to install the taller utility pole.

 Thus, Northeast Towers found the utility pole and came to install it.
-In this area of Albany, the soil is a sandy loam, which required much hand digging and back bracing in the hole before they placed the pole in the ground.
-As it is a seventy foot pole, a good 12 feet was placed in the ground and the hole was back filled with concrete.
+In this area of Albany, the soil is a sandy loam, which required many hands digging and back bracing in the hole before they placed the pole in the ground.
+As it is a seventy foot pole, a good 12 feet was placed in the ground and the hole was backfilled with concrete.
 That is why the pole still stands today.

 Fortunately, the board operator on WPTR was an EMT with the local fire department.
 After his pager went off, he ran out to his car, got his EMT bag and arrived on scene within seconds.
 He was able to start CPR quickly.
 In the mean time, a crowd had gathered out in the hallway.
 John (the General Manager), hearing the commotion, storms out of his office and down the hallway.
 He gets to the edge of the crowd and yells:

 “WHAT ARE YOU PEOPLE DOING HERE?
 DON’T YOU HAVE JOBS TO DO?
 AND WHAT IS THAT GUY DOING LAYING ON THE FLOOR?”